nikodemus/foolang/README.md

 ### WIP: 0.1.0: The Evaluator

-_Isn't this just a really bad Smalltalk with effed up syntax?_
+_Isn't this just a bad Smalltalk without any dev environment?_

 **Goals**: syntax v1, working evaluator, threads.